pooryakhajouie/SSE-TSR/README.md

 1. Retrieving PDB files from the PDB bank.
 2. Generating 3D keys and categorizing them based on their secondary structure information.
-3. Copying 3D keys with specific parameters.
-4. Extracting unique keys from the dataset.
+3. Extracting unique keys from the dataset.
-5. Generating 2D sparse matrices for each protein.
+4. Generating sparse matrices and preparing the dataset.
-6. Preparing the dataset into training, testing, and validation sets.
-7. Loading, training, and evaluating the model for protein classification using SSE-TSR keys.
+5. Loading, training, and evaluating the model for protein classification using SSE-TSR keys.

 ## Prerequisites